Let your toddler/preschooler discover and unleash their inner chef with these cooking classes!

 We give control to our children when they prepare the food for and with us.
 This makes them feel independent, a quality all toddlers strive for.
 Children who prepare their food are also much more likely to eat it.
 It is a great tool to turn a child to a positive eater with a growing sense of accomplishment.

-If you are looking for a fun, bonding and educational activity for your little one, join me for this toddler cooking class.
+If you are looking for a fun, bonding and educational activity for your little one, join me for toddler cooking classes.
 Additional advantages include: all props and ingredients are provided for, and there will be no mess in your own kitchen. 🙂